Today Is The Deadline For UK Companies To Sign Up For The Four Day Working Week Trial

 Studies outlining the benefits – including increased productivity and improved staff morale – have been released, other countries have trialled the idea; hell, most of us even give it a shot every year on bank holiday weekends.
 That, however, does usually feel like the best we’re going to get.

-But in January, a pilot scheme was announced, giving us some further fresh hope that a four-day week could happen 52 times in a calendar year.
-Today (March 31) is the last day your company can sign up the scheme.
-Read about how to sign up here!
+But now, a pilot scheme has been launched, giving us some further fresh hope that a four-day week could happen 52 times in a calendar year.

-A six-month trial is poised to include around 30 companies in Britain, with employees involved receiving the same pay they would for a five-day week, in exchange for full productivity over four days.
+A six-month trial including around 70 companies in Britain has begun today, with employees involved receiving the same pay they would for a five-day week, in exchange for full productivity over four days.

 This pilot is led by 4 Day Week Global, in conjunction with think tank Autonomy, the 4 Day Week Campaign, plus academics from both Oxford and Cambridge Universities.
 The scheme doesn’t stop in the UK either, with similar trials expected to be carried out in the US, Canada, Australia and more.